Website Manager

 • Current President Emeritus of Princeton Little League.

-• Current Coach and Administrator on the Princeton Post 218 American Legion Team (ages 16-19).
+• Current General Manager and Assistant Coach on the Princeton Post 218 American Legion Team (ages 15-19).

 • Current Assistant District Administrator NJ Little League District 12.